Skip to main content

 Rose and Marguerite Societies' Wedding Influence

-The Rose and Marguerite festivals influence 30-40% of St. Lucian weddings through color choices, songs, and ceremonial elements.
-These historic societies dating from the 1800s represent rival cultural associations where most St. Lucians claim membership.
+The Rose and Marguerite festivals influence many St. Lucian weddings through color choices, songs, and ceremonial elements.
+These historic societies dating from the 1800s represent rival cultural associations where most St. Lucians claim membership, similar to how Irish communities maintain their cultural societies.

 Society Traditions in Weddings

-La Rose society (kw-LC_la-woz) members incorporate red roses, specific hymns, and August 30th feast elements into weddings, adding $200-$500 in specialized decorations.
-Approximately 45% of St. Lucians identify with La Rose traditions.
+La Rose society (kw-LC_la-woz) members incorporate red roses, specific hymns, and August 30th feast elements into weddings.
+Approximately half of St. Lucians identify with La Rose traditions.

-La Marguerite society (kw-LC_la-magrit) followers use purple/blue colors, October 17th ceremonial elements, and traditional songs costing similar amounts for incorporation.
-About 45% of the population aligns with Marguerite customs.
+La Marguerite society (kw-LC_la-magrit) followers use purple/blue colors, October 17th ceremonial elements, and traditional songs.
+About half of the population aligns with Marguerite customs.

 Society-influenced elements: